Malabar District: Colonial period

 Tipu ultimately ceded the Malabar district and South Kanara to the company in the 1790s; both were initially annexed to the Bombay Presidency of British India.
 After the Anglo-Mysore wars, the parts of Malabar Coast, those became British colonies, were organized into a district of British India.
 Later the region was transferred into the Madras Presidency in 1800.
 The administrative headquarters were at Calicut (Kozhikode).
 Local affairs were managed by the District Board at Calicut along with Taluk Boards located at Malappuram, Thalassery, Palakkad and Mananthavady.
 Initially the British had to suffer local resistance against their rule under the leadership of Kerala Varma Pazhassi Raja, who had popular support in Thalassery-Wayanad region.
 During the 19th century, British established their army stations at Kannur, Malappuram, and Calicut.
 Malappuram which was one of the European military stations in Madras presidency since 1852, also became the special police force headquarters of Malabar District, with the establishment of the Malabar Special Police in 1885.
-British in Malabar also converted Thiyyar army, called as Thiyya pattalam into a special regiment centered at Thalassery called as The Thiyyar Regiment in 1904.
 The oldest railway lines of Kerala lie in Malabar District which was laid in the late 19th century for the transportation of good and services; the line laid from Tirur to Beypore in 1861 being the first among them.

 According to William Logan, the Taluks of Malabar could be subdivided on the basis of the feudal lords who ruled them before as given below: